NikhilK-crypto/SmartStyleHub/README.md

 ## Requirements
 <p align="justify">
-**LMStudio** - LM Studio is an easy-to-use desktop application designed for experimenting with local and open-source Large Language Models (LLMs).
+__LM Studio__ - LM Studio is an easy-to-use desktop application designed for experimenting with local and open-source Large Language Models (LLMs).
 It provides a platform for users to work with LLMs in a local environment.
 We can download any chat model in LM Studio that is available on Hugging Faces. <p>

 link - https://lmstudio.ai/  <p>